freifunk-berlin/falter-wiki-bot/README.md

 optional arguments:
-  -h, --help            show this help message and exit -s SECTION, --section SECTION
+  -h, --help            show this help message and exit -t TITLE, --title TITLE
-                        give the section where the text should be pasted. (integer) -t TITLE, --title TITLE
                         article which should be edited.
   --text TEXT           String which should be posted into section.